ASMAEELKHIRAOUI/Bloomberg/ReadMe.md

 - Unit tests are implemented using JUnit 5 for comprehensive coverage.
 - Mockito is utilized for mocking dependencies to isolate components under test.

-### Integration Tests

-- Integration tests validate end-to-end behavior of the API using in-memory database configurations.

 ## Dockerization

 The application is Dockerized using a multi-stage Dockerfile to streamline deployment and optimize runtime efficiency.